Cognigy/Documentation/docs/en/docs/insights/dashboard-overview.md

 **Each chart can display data in two ways:**

-- as a metrics caption: the numerical information is abbreviated (e.g. ms for milliseconds, 1K for a thousand, 1M for a million, etc.).
+- as a metrics caption: the numerical information is abbreviated (for example, ms for milliseconds, 1K for a thousand, 1M for a million, etc.).
 - as a tooltip that appears when you move the mouse pointer over it: It displays the data as unabbreviated numeric values.

 ???+ info "Note"